Dardnos/MealsApp/README.md

     - `FiltersScreen`: Allows users to set meal filters.
     - `MealsScreen`: Lists meals based on selected categories.
     - `MealDetailsScreen`: Shows details of a specific meal.
+    - `AddNewMeal`: Allows users to add a new meal.
     - `TabsScreen`: Implements the bottom navigation tabs for Categories and Favorites.

 2. **Widgets**: Reusable UI components used throughout the app.